🎧 Zoom Audio Setup on iPad (for Breakout Room Instrument Playing)

 Sound gets “processed,” fades, or cuts out

-Re-check More (… ) → Audio settings → Microphone modes → Original sound for musicians
+In the meeting: More (… ) → Audio settings → Microphone modes → Original sound for musicians.

 Choppy audio